-- •Candidates have to register and fill the application via ONLINE mode ONLY at GATE 2022 website. - •The entire process of filling up of the application form and uploading of certificates / documents, etc. is in ONLINE mode only.
-The candidates should NOT send any hard copy of their application forms / documents etc. to IIT Kharagpur or any of the zonal GATE offices. - •The payment of application fees is through electronic mode.
-If a candidate wishes to appear for TWO papers, the fees to be paid by the candidate will be TWICE of that mentioned for a single paper. - •The Admit Cards for GATE 2022 would be available for download on the GATE 2022 website of IIT Kharagpur only.
-No printed copy of the Admit Cards will be posted to the candidates. - •The candidate has to appear at the GATE Examination Centre on the date and time specified in the Admit Card.
+- Candidates have to register and fill the application via ONLINE mode ONLY at GATE 2023 website. - The entire process of filling up of the application form and uploading of certificates/ documents etc. is in ONLINE mode only.
+The candidates should NOT send any hard copy of their application forms / documents etc. to IIT Kanpur or any of the zonal GATE offices. - The payment of application fees is through electronic mode.
+If a candidate wishes to appear for TWO papers, the fees to be paid by the candidate will be TWICE of that mentioned for a single paper. - The Admit Cards for GATE 2023 would be available for download on the GATE 2023 website of IIT Kanpur only.
+No printed copy of the Admit Cards will be posted to the candidates.

-- •No request for any changes in the Centre or Location or Date/Time specified in the Admit Card will be entertained.
-Similarly, this being an examination body with certain constraints, candidates needing very special or specific facility for the examination may not be entertained (except scribe facility).
-Hence, candidates are requested to adhere to the facilities that are possible within the ambit and resources of GATE Examination Body. - •Physical calculators, mobile phones, any other electronic/communication devices, wallets, books, papers, loose sheets, data or handbooks, tables, pen/pencil box/pouch, watches of any form etc. are strictly prohibited in exam halls and candidates possessing these (even if not using) will be disqualified. - •Biometric information (such as, Photograph, Iris scan and Fingerprints etc.) for randomly selected candidates may be captured before the start or during the examination. - •In all matters concerning GATE 2022, the decision of the GATE 2022 Committee will be final and binding on all the applicants. - •Although GATE 2022 will be held at different test centres across the country, the Indian Institute of Technology Kharagpur, being the Organising Institute, bears the overall responsibility of conducting GATE 2022.
-In case of any claims or disputes arising with respect to GATE 2022, it is hereby made absolutely clear that the High Court of Calcutta in Kolkata alone will have the exclusive jurisdiction to entertain and settle them. - •TWO new papers called "Geomatics Engineering (GE)" and "Naval Architecture and Marine Engineering (NM)" are being introduced in GATE 2022. - •For candidates appearing for Geology and Geophysics (GG) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - •For candidates appearing for Humanities and Social Sciences (XH) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - •For candidates appearing for Architecture and Planning (AR) and Geomatics Engineering (GE), papers, no separate score and ranking will be provided based on their selection of sections (Refer FAQ).
+- The candidate has to appear at the GATE Examination Centre on the date and time specified in the Admit Card. - No request for any changes in the Centre or Location or Date/Time specified in the Admit Card will be entertained.
+Similarly, this being an Examination Body with certain constraints, candidates needing very special or specific facility for the examination may not be entertained (except scribe facility).
+Hence, candidates are requested to adhere to the facilities that are possible within the ambit and resources of GATE Examination Body. - Physical calculators, mobile phones, any other electronic/communication devices, wallets, books, papers, loose sheets, data or handbooks, tables, pen/pencil box/pouch, watches of any form etc. are strictly prohibited in exam halls and candidates possessing these (even if not using) will be disqualified. - Biometric information (such as, Photograph, Iris scan and Fingerprints etc.) for randomly selected candidates may be captured before the start or during the examination. - In all matters concerning GATE 2023, the decision of the GATE 2023 Committee will be final and binding on all the applicants. - Although GATE 2023 will be held at different test centres across the country, the Indian Institute of Technology Kanpur, being the Organising Institute, bears the overall responsibility of conducting GATE 2023.
+In case of any claims or disputes arising with respect to GATE 2023, it is hereby made absolutely clear that the High Court of Allahabad in Prayagraj alone will have the exclusive jurisdiction to entertain and settle them. - For candidates appearing for Geology and Geophysics (GG) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - For candidates appearing for Humanities and Social Sciences (XH) papers, separate score and ranking will be provided based on their selection of sections (Refer FAQ). - For candidates appearing for Architecture and Planning (AR) and Geomatics Engineering (GE), papers, no separate score and ranking will be provided based on their selection of sections (Refer FAQ).